CAHLR/pyBKT/README.md

 ## Potential Errors When Running Makefile on OS X ##

-Before running `make`, check `Makefile` in pyBKT.
-Be sure that the paths for all the libraaries are correct (Boos-Python, Eigen, Numpy, OMP).
+Before running `make`, check `Makefile` in the pyBKT folder.
+Be sure that the paths for all the libraries are correct (Boos-Python, Eigen, Numpy, OMP).

 You may see the following error while running `make`
 ```